Gogo1951/Open-Sesame/README.md

 ## Testing Notes

-🟢 Classic Era
+🟢 World of Warcraft Classic : Classic Era

-🟢 Classic Hardcore
+🟢 World of Warcraft Classic : Hardcore

-🟡 Season of Discovery (Minimal Testing)
+🟡 World of Warcraft Classic : Season of Discovery

+🟢 World of Warcraft Classic : Anniversary Realms

+🟢 World of Warcraft Classic : Hardcore Anniversary Realms

-🟡 Cataclysm Classic (Minimal Testing)
+🟡 Cataclysm Classic

-🔴 Retail (Not Tested)
+🔴 World of Warcraft

 Please reach out if you would like to be involved with testing!